vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-CAInvCenterServer.md

 Accept wildcard characters: False
 ```

-### -esxiFqdn
+### -issuer

-The FQDN of the ESXi host to retrieve the lockdown mode state for.
+The name of the issuer to match with the thumbprint.

 ```yaml
 Type: String